Arkhist/Graphic-Matroid-Parity/README.md

 The original implementation in Pascal was written in Summer, 1985, by Gerald M.
-Shapiro under the direction of Matthias (Matt) Stallmann, who may be contacted at `mfms@ncsu.edu`
+Shapiro under the direction of Matthias (Matt) Stallmann, who may be contacted at `mfms@ncsu.edu`.

-Please see the LICENSE file for information about condiditions of use.
+Please see the LICENSE file for information about conditions of use.

 If you use this program, let us know how you used it and send us any corrections, modifications, or reimplementations.